Blending

 vegetation.push_back(glm::vec3( 0.5f, 0.0f, -0.6f));

 Each of the grass objects is rendered as a single quad with the grass texture attached to it.
-It's not a perfect 3D representation of grass, but it's a lot more efficient than actually loading complex models.
-With a few tricks, like adding several more rotated grass quads at the same position, you can still get good results.
+It's not a perfect 3D representation of grass, but it's a lot more efficient than loading and rendering a large number of complex models.
+With a few tricks like adding randomized rotations and scales you can get pretty convincing results with quads.

-Because the grass texture is added to a quad object we'll need to create another VAO again, fill the VBO and set the appropriate vertex attribute pointers.
-Then after we've drawn the floor and the two cubes we're going to draw the grass leaves:
+Because the grass texture is going to be displayed on a quad object we'll need to create another VAO again, fill the VBO, and set the appropriate vertex attribute pointers.
+Then after we've rendered the floor and the two cubes we're going to render the grass leaves:

 glBindVertexArray (vegetationVAO);